kumiori/irrevolutions/paper/paper.md

 ## Acknowledgements

-A.L.B. acknowledges the students of MEC647 (Complex Crack Propagation in Brittle Materials) of the `Modélisation Multiphysique Multiéchelle des Matériaux et des Structures` master program at ENSTA Paris Tech/École Polytechnique for their contributions, motivation, and feedback; Yves Capdeboscq, Jean-Jacques Marigo, Sebastien Neukirch, and Luc Nguyen, for constructive discussions and one key insight that was crucial for this project.
+ALB acknowledges the students of MEC647 (Complex Crack Propagation in Brittle Materials) of the `Modélisation Multiphysique Multiéchelle des Matériaux et des Structures` master program at ENSTA Paris Tech/École Polytechnique for their contributions, motivation, and feedback; Yves Capdeboscq, Jean-Jacques Marigo, Sebastien Neukirch, and Luc Nguyen, for constructive discussions and one key insight that was crucial for this project.
 <PLC>The work of PC was supported by the JSPS Innovative Area grant JP21H00102 and  JSPS Grant-in-Aid for Scientific Research (C) JP24K06797.
 PC holds an honorary appointment at La Trobe University and is a member of GNAMPA.
 </PLC>